List of House of Cards trilogy characters: Francis Urquhart

 Francis Urquhart (Ian Richardson) is the main character in Dobbs's House of Cards trilogy of novels and television series: House of Cards (1990), To Play the King (1993) and The Final Cut (1995).
-A Conservative and the government Chief Whip with roots in the Scottisharistocracy, Urquhart manoeuvres himself through blackmail, manipulation and murder to the post of Prime Minister.
-To Play the King sees Prime Minister Urquhart clash with the newly crowned King of the United Kingdom over disagreements regarding social justice.
+A Conservative and the government Chief Whip with roots in the Scottish aristocracy, Urquhart manoeuvres himself through blackmail, manipulation and murder to the post of prime minister.
+To Play the King sees Prime Minister Urquhart clash with the newly crowned king of the United Kingdom over disagreements regarding social justice.
 By the time of The Final Cut, Urquhart has been in power for 11 years, and refuses to relinquish his position until he has beaten Margaret Thatcher's record as longest serving post-war Prime Minister.

 Thought to be based on Richard III and Macbeth, Urquhart is characterised by his habitual breaking of the fourth wall, his quoting of Shakespeare, and his usage of the catchphrase, "You might very well think that; I couldn't possibly comment", or a variation thereon, as a plausibly deniable way of agreeing with people and/or leaking information.